ryanvo504/Genepool/README.md

 Unknown people (those represented with `???` in the input file)  should never be included in the output of any relationship queries.
 A query for Alice's parents should return the set containing only Eve.

-## Hints

-- Look at all the starter code.
-See what's written for you, and how the parts you need to write fit into the existing code.
-- The `std::getline()` function takes an optional third `delimiter` argument - you can use this to parse tab-delimited strings from a `std::istringstream`.
-- You can use `mymap[key] = value` to insert things into a `std::map` (there's an `insert()` function too, but it's a pain to work with).
-- Write stubs for all the relationship functions first, then implement and test them one by one.
-It's a lot easier to debug one function than twenty.
-- The `mother()` and `father()` functions should return `nullptr` when that parent is unknown.
-- You can use `for(Person* person: myset)` (also known as a range-based for loop) to iterate over all the people in a set.
-- Think before you start coding!
-There are a lot of relationships you need to support, but if you're smart about re-using functions you won't actually have to write much code.